 “I’m a huge believer in texting,” said Faiz Shakir, the ACLU’s national political director.
-ACLU’s People Power program has sent over 3.7 million texts since its launch last February, Shakir said.
-“People mostly text with their friends and family and that’s the medium you are operating in.”
+ACLU’s People Power program has sent over 3.7 million texts using Relay since its launch last February, Shakir said.
+“People mostly text with their friends and family, and that’s the medium you are operating in.”

 Cover illustration: Leslie Xia